Aliases for SLC26A6 Gene

 GeneCards Summary for SLC26A6 Gene

-SLC26A6 (Solute Carrier Family 26 (Anion Exchanger), Member 6) is a Protein Coding gene.
-Diseases associated with SLC26A6 include acute urate nephropathy and proximal renal tubular acidosis.
+SLC26A6 (Solute Carrier Family 26 Member 6) is a Protein Coding gene.
+Diseases associated with SLC26A6 include Diarrhea 1, Secretory Chloride, Congenital and Deafness, Autosomal Recessive 6.
 Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Mineral absorption.
-GO annotations related to this gene include PDZ domain binding and secondary active sulfate transmembrane transporter activity.
-An important paralog of this gene is SLC26A2.
+Gene Ontology (GO) annotations related to this gene include PDZ domain binding and secondary active sulfate transmembrane transporter activity.
+An important paralog of this gene is SLC26A5.

 UniProtKB/Swiss-Prot for SLC26A6 Gene